bluecaret/family-cookbook/docs/recipe/grilled-chicken-wings.md

   - main
   - chicken
 excerpt: 'Basic grilled chicken wings that can be used with any sauce.
 Includes recipe for Buffalo and Ginger Soy sauces.'
+noRecipe:
-noRecipe: 'Cook wings (tossed in oil, salt, pepper) in oven at 400° for 40 minutes.
-Turn half way.
-Toss in sauce.
-Broil for few minutes till crispy.'
+  - Cook wings (tossed in oil, salt, pepper) in oven at 400° for 40 minutes.
-noRecipeOnly: false
+  - Turn half way.
+  - Toss in sauce.
+  - Broil for few minutes till crispy.
 time:
   total: 40 mins
 ingredients: